 How long do mattresses last?
-Depending on the material, your mattress could last longer than you think…
+Depending on the material, your mattress could last longer (and shorter) than you think…

 When it comes to finding the best mattress (opens in new tab), one of the main things that you should focus on is durability.
 Considering the amount of money that you invest on a new mattress, it should last you a while and give you the proper support, comfort and quality throughout the years.